 SEO Writing Summary

-I hope you enjoyed this guide on what is SEO writing.
+I hope you enjoyed this guide answering the question about what is SEO writing.

 As you discovered, the process of SEO content writing is using SEO to help articles rank on the first page of search engines like Google, Yahoo, and Bing.
 And to do this well, you need to combine article research, writing, and content optimization to rank web pages higher in the SERPs.
 By using the keyword tips and content writing strategies on this page, you can help improve the article’s relevance for search queries that match user intent.